rails/rails/guides/source/action_controller_overview.md

 ### Composite Key Parameters

-[Composite key parameters](active_record_composite_primary_keys.html) contain multiple values in one parameter separated by a delimiter (e.g., a comma).
+[Composite key parameters](active_record_composite_primary_keys.html) contain multiple values in one parameter separated by a delimiter (e.g., an underscore).
 Therefore, you will need to extract each value so that you can pass them to Active Record.
 You can use the `extract_value`  method to do that.